strmprivacy/nodejs-examples/README.md

-# Stream Machine NodeJS Driver Examples
+# STRM Privacy NodeJS Driver Examples

 This repository consists of two parts, `sender.ts` and `receiver.ts`.
 In order to run the examples, make sure to copy `assets/credentials-template.json` to `assets/credentials.json`, and fill out the values.